pfroud/ucsc-class-info-bot/README.md

 The course database uses a course's department and number to look up that course's name and description.
 In other words, we input a course *mention* and get a Course *object*.
 The files [`db_core.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/db_core.py)  and [`db_extra.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/db_extra.py) create the database.

 ###Database structure
 The database stores a [Pickled](https://docs.python.org/3/library/pickle.html)  instance of `CourseDatabase`, which has a dict mapping a department code string to a `Department` instance.
 A `Department` instance has a dict mapping a course number to a `Course` instance.
 A `Course` instance has department, number, name, description.
+The relationship between these structures is illustrated below.

 ![Database structure diagram](img/database_structure_diagram.png)